linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 3/HBS Case Netflix-Valuing a New Business Model.md

 The 2000s was a decade of transition for the home video rental industry, spearheaded by Netflix.

-Between 2006 and 2011, the \(6 billion physical DVD rental industry shrank at a \(10 \%\)annual rate, and was expected to continue to decline at a \(13 \%\)annual rate from 2011 to 2016 as consumers rapidly adopted streaming video services and downloaded media.\(7\)
+Between 2006 and 2011, the $6 billion physical DVD rental industry shrank at a $10\%$ annual rate, and was expected to continue to decline at a $13\%$ annual rate from 2011 to 2016 as consumers rapidly adopted streaming video services and downloaded media.(7)

 Before the entrance of Netflix, the industry had been dominated by Blockbuster and other brick-and-mortar chains of video rental stores.
 These stores carried a limited selection of videos with a heavy emphasis on new releases.
-They typically charged  $3 to$ 4 per rental and imposed late fees if the video was not returned within a specified time period.
+They typically charged $3 to $4 per rental and imposed late fees if the video was not returned within a specified time period.
 Netflix's monthly subscription, no late-fee, DVD-by-mail model upended the industry and eventually drove Blockbuster and many independent video rental stores into bankruptcy, according to analysts.
 New competitors renting physical DVDs from automated kiosks also emerged in the decade.
 One was Coinstar's Redbox, which was founded in 2002, and offered $1 to $2 DVD rentals at 30,000 kiosks throughout the country by 2011.
 Many such kiosks were conveniently located in supermarkets and convenience stores.

 By the end of the decade, though, more Netflix customers were choosing to stream media directly to their computers, set-top boxes, and other devices via the Internet than were renting DVDs, and the company was heavily focused on acquiring streaming content.

 # Netflix, Inc.

 Netflix was founded in 1997 after Hastings, a successful entrepreneur, found a rented copy of Apollo 13 in his closet and had to pay a \$40 late fee on it.
 "I had misplaced the cassette.
 It was all my fault," Hastings explained.
 "I didn't want to tell my wife about it.
 And I said to myself, 'I'm going to compromise the integrity of my marriage over a late fee?'
 Later, on my way to the gym, I realized they [the gym] had a much better business model.
-You could pay\$ 30 or \$40 a month and work out as little or as much as you wanted."9
+You could pay \$30 or \$40 a month and work out as little or as much as you wanted."9

 By 2000, Hastings had settled on a business model and launched Netflix.
 The company charged users a monthly subscription price for an unlimited number of rentals, with no late fees.
 Pricing was tiered based on how many DVDs a user had at any given time (i.e., having one DVD at a time cost less than having two DVDs at the same time).
 To use the Netflix service, users paid a monthly subscription fee via credit card, created a profile, set up a queue of movies they wanted to watch, and were mailed the DVDs via the U.S. Postal Service (USPS) when they reached the top of the queue.
 Netflix used the data generated from its subscriber base (more than one million accounts by 2003, more than 20 million by 2011) to create recommendations for every user.
 The recommendation engine reduced demand for new releases, which were traditionally the most popular to rent and typically the most expensive DVDs to buy, and drove demand for older or less heavily promoted movies.
 The company built a nationwide network of processing centers that allowed for one-day DVD delivery to much of the U.S., and monitored users' queues to make shipping more efficient.
 Netflix went public in 2002.[10]
 The company enjoyed steady subscriber growth through the decade as it added DVD and streaming content, fueling what Hastings described as a virtuous cycle of more subscribers creating more revenue, which allowed for more content purchases.[11]

 Headquartered in Los Gatos, California, Netflix employed more than 2,000 people worldwide in 2011, most of whom worked at its various U.S. DVD distribution facilities.
-Netflix boasted more than 20 million subscribers worldwide, the vast majority of whom were in the U.S. The company generated  \$3.2 billion in revenue in 2011, up \(48\%$  from 2010.
+Netflix boasted more than 20 million subscribers worldwide, the vast majority of whom were in the U.S. The company generated \$3.2 billion in revenue in 2011, up $48\%$ from 2010.
 (See Exhibits 3a through 3c for 2002-2011 financials.)
-Average monthly revenue per subscriber was \)11.84, down  $3\%$  from 2010.
+Average monthly revenue per subscriber was $11.84, down $3\%$ from 2010.
 In July 2011, Netflix began requiring U.S. subscribers to subscribe separately to the streaming and DVD-by-mail segments of the business.
-After the addition of streaming services in 2007 and the international expansions of 2010 and

-2011, Netflix began operating in three business segments: domestic streaming, international streaming, and (domestic) DVDs by mail.
+After the addition of streaming services in 2007 and the international expansions of 2010 and 2011, Netflix began operating in three business segments: domestic streaming, international streaming, and (domestic) DVDs by mail.

 # DVDs-by-Mail Business